 About the Lift System in Tignes

-Tignes and the Espace Killy are linked by a variety of different lifts, taking you from 1,550 metres all the way up to 3,450 metres.
+Tignes and the Espace Killy are linked by a variety of different lifts, taking you from the lowest resort level at 1,550 metres all the way up to 3,450 metres.

-There are over 300km of pistes for all abilities (20 green runs, 68 blue runs, 40 red runs and 26 black runs) which you can access via the 88 ski lifts covering the Espace Killy area.
-Tignes also has- 9 slalom courses, 1 mogul field, 2 snow parks and 1 gliss’ park.
+There are over 300km of pistes for all abilities (20 green runs, 68 blue runs, 40 red runs and 26 black runs) which you can access via the 88 ski lifts covering the Tignes & Val d'Isere ski area.
+Tignes itself has 39 lifts, most of which are chairlifts, with 13 drag lifts.
+It also has 9 slalom courses, 1 mogul field, 2 snow parks and 1 gliss’ park.

 Tignes also has the Grande Motte Funicular, a high-speed inclined cable railway that leaves from Val Claret and takes skiers, hikers and sightseers up to the Grande Motte Glacier at 3032m.
 The journey of 3484m takes between 6-8 minutes and the 'funi' can carry up to 280 passengers at a time, which equates to 2500 people per hour when at full capacity.
 Funiculars operate on a kind of pulley system; the two trains are connected by long stretches of cable and travel along the same track (except for when they pass in the middle).
 The weight of the train travelling downhill assists the progress of the train travelling uphill, making it an energy-efficient mode of transport.
 The views from the funicular are spectacular and at the top you will find the Panoramic Restaurant, the Ice Caves and walking trails (only in summer) and a great ski area.
 At certain times there is a cross country trail on the glacier, a snow park and a world cup bumps field.